ScripDid/aws-config-developer-guide/doc_source/approved-amis-by-tag.md

 # approved\-amis\-by\-tag<a name="approved-amis-by-tag"></a>

-Checks if running instances are using specified AMIs\.
-Specify a list of approved AMI IDs\.
-Running instances with AMIs that are not on this list are NON\_COMPLIANT\.
+Checks if running instances are tagged with specified keys or key-value pairs\.
+Specify a list of approved keys or key-value pairs\.
+Running instances with AMIs that are not tagged as excepted are NON\_COMPLIANT\.

 **Identifier:** APPROVED\_AMIS\_BY\_TAG